 The Contract Documents, as defined in Section 011000 - Summary of Work, apply to the Work of this Section.

-Memorandum of Understanding (MOU) between the United States Environmental Protection Agency’s ENERGY STAR® Roof Products Program and Roofing Material Manufacturers.
+Memorandum of Understanding (MOU) between the United States Environmental Protection Agency’s ENERGY STAR Roof Products Program and Roofing Material Manufacturers.

 Additional requirements and information necessary to complete the Work of this Section may be found in other documents.